yauhen-l/mypr/readme.md

 EOT
 ```

-Btw, you also can add `password: XXXX` section in config, but on your own risk.
+BTW, you also can add `password: XXXX` section in config, but on your own risk.

 ## Usage